MacLemon/CongressChecklist/README.md

 - Conditioner
 - Tampons
 - Sanitary Towels
 - Condoms, Dental Dams and other protective gear (Make sure the condoms are not beyond their usage date!
-(Yes, it really happens…))
+(Yes, it really happens …))
 - Lubricant (water based to be compatible with condoms)
 - Disinfectants
 - Soap